Efficient evaluation of risk allocations: Implications for Katz distributions

-Thus, we have $E[X_1 | S = k] = \lambda_1/\lambda_S k$ which is a linear function of $k$, hence the contribution under the conditional mean risk sharing rule coincides with the contribution under the proportional (or linear) allocation rule. \end{example}
+Thus, we have $E[X_1 | S = k] = \lambda_1/\lambda_S k$, which is a linear function of $k$, hence the contribution under the conditional mean risk-sharing rule coincides with the contribution under the proportional (or linear) allocation rule. \end{example}

 \begin{example}[Negative binomial distributions] Assume that $X_1, \dots, X_n$ are independent with $X_i \sim NB(r_i, q_i)$, $i \in \{1,\ldots,n\}$.
 Inserting $a = (1-q_1)$ and $b = (r_1-1)(1-q_1)$ into \eqref{eq:pgfab0}, we have